 Coulson.
 He was actually in Iron Man 1.
 Remember the guy who kept trying to get Tony to get Iron Man to join SHIELD, was mostly ignored, and there's a Running Gag of him saying SHIELD's full name and being told it was too long?
 That's him.
 This gag's pretty much all he gets as well as being in a few crowd scenes.
 By now, he's one of the most popular characters in the Marvel Cinematic Universe just due to being his lovable Woobieish self, the face of SHIELD to everybody who doesn't like organizations like SHIELD.
 Powers That Be have definitely taken note and the actor has really gotten into the role, so he wound up in Thor and had a much bigger role in The Avengers.
 There are twoshort films with him (the other being The Consultant) and now he has appeared in first a non-canon side story in the comics, and then an appearance that definitely counts.
 Also, he's a major character in Ultimate Spider-Man, being the SHIELD agent who is under cover as the principal at Peter's high school, keeping an eye on them.
 His design is basically the exact likeness of his actor, Clark Gregg, and he also has the same voice - Gregg has so much fun with the role and is somewhat protective of it by now.
 There's just one Agent Coulson!
 He's also got a cameo in Iron Man: Armored Adventures.
 Coulson's gone from a bit part to a phenomenon.
 For a middle-aged human in a world of superheroes, he really impressed.

-Ram in TRON.
+Ram.
 A laid-back Badass Unintentional, Badass Bookworm, and overall Nice Guy who just happened to fall in with the system's biggest Badass and a displaced User.
 He was darkhorse enough to give his User (who was merely credited as "popcorn guy") a name and substantial role in the Flynn Lives ARG.

 Gaga, the gangster who is Boyka's patron, also is quite adept at stealing the scenes he's in.
 Also, quite a few people think Andriago Silva, a capoeira fighter played by Lateef Crowder in Undisputed III: Redemption, should have had a much more prominent role than he did.